michhar/darknet-azure-vm-ubuntu-18.04/README.md

 - X2Go server (for remote desktop with X2Go clients)
 - VLC (media player)

+If you wish to perform your own, custom Darknet experiment, see the notes that utilize this VM here:  https://github.com/michhar/yolov4-darknet-notes.

 ML libraries are built for GPU-acceleration with:
 - CUDA 10.2
 - cuDNN 7